 Visitors should be prepared to go somewhere else if park is full

-To avoid overcrowding, Lake Chelan and Lake Wenatchee state parks staff will close day-use areas to additional visitors when parking lots become full.
-This measure starts today.
+In Chelan County, Lake Chelan and Lake Wenatchee state parks will close day-use areas to additional visitors when parking lots become full.

-State parks reopened day-use areas in early May after a five-week closure due to the COVID-19 pandemic.
+State parks reopened day-use areas in early May after a five-week closure due to the coronavirus pandemic.
 Camping began reopening June 1.
 To date, not all state parks have reopened.

 News media contacts: